OlekAS13/breakout/README.md

 * D - show / hide debug variables

 ## Settings
+* Static rotations max speed - choose if you want static rotations when the ball hits the orange or red bricks.
+    * On - rotations will be static on max speed
+    * Off - rotations will be dynamic on max speed
 * Mode - choose if you want to play one-player or two-player mode.
     * One-player - single player game
     * Two-player - double player game